subdavis/Tusk/README.md

 * Requires minimal permissions to install - done.
 Zero permissions required to install.
 * Decrypts the password file - done.
 Works with default KeePass settings on v2 (.kdbx) files.
 No plans to work with plugin-provided encryption schemes or v1 files.
-* Retrieves keepass password file from Google Drive - done.
+* Retrieves KeePass password file from Google Drive - done.
 Supports a plugin-provider model, so other types are possible.
 * Matches website url or title - done.
-Will partial match the website vs. the Keepass entry, and present a filtered list of password entries.
+Will partial match the website vs. the KeePass entry, and present a filtered list of password entries.
 * Ignores Historical and Recycle Bin passwords - done.

-## Security Excellence
+## Security
-Still working on it.
-My aims are:

-* Master password and keys are not stored in memory or storage.
-Status = good.
-Master password is only in-memory during decryption.
-* Clear-text passwords are not stored in memory.
-Status = good.
-Even once the database is decrypted, passwords are still encrypted until the user requests the specific password.
-At that time only that password is decrypted.
-Once the popup disappears, everything except whatever is in the clipboard is cleared.
-* Extension does not require any special permissions.
-Status = excellent.
-Extension installs without any permissions, and requests access to resources as it needs them the first time.
-* Password not copied to clipboard.
-Status = good.
-User can copy the password if they want, but autofill functionality is available so they don't have to.
+It is a top priority of this project to implement security correctly.
+On the wiki, there is a [page describing this in detail](https://github.com/perfectapi/ChromeKeePass/wiki/OWASP-Security-Review).